 City Frequencies is a collaboration with Matt Adair (also my collaborator in Random Acts of Elevator Music) where we use field recording and sampling to explore aspects of the modern metropolitan environment.

 For some more details on these projects, particularly regarding some of the technical details, you can check out the official City Frequencies website.

 Our next project was Café Voyeur, presented in 2004 at Kent St, a café/bar in Smith St, Fitzroy, as part of the Melbourne Fringe Festival.
-For this we had microphones hidden in vases of flowers to record the conversations of café patrons which we used to create a collage of voices and spoken word fragments.
+Over a weekend we placed small microphones in vases of flowers to record the conversations of café patrons which we used to create a collage of voices and spoken word fragments.
 This was then presented back in Kent St as a surround-sound installation.
-(I should mention that people knew they may be recorded, we actually promoted this as something they could be involved in or opt out of).
+(I should mention that people knew they may be recorded – we actually promoted this and gave people the option to opt out).

 More recently we contributed a piece of music to the Clan Analogue compilation Distance: Sounds for an Empty Space, released in 2020.
 Our track “The Interests of Entities” samples sounds that are surround us in the city outside of the range of human hearing, including signals from mobile phone data, internet streaming and advertising billboard trackers.

-Check out the extensive details about these projects on the official City Frequencies website and via the links below (will be active soon folks!)
+Check out the extensive details about these projects on the official City Frequencies website and via the links below.

 Back to Projects